warcade/core/README.md

 ### Creating Your First Plugin

-1. Open WebArcade and navigate to the **Developer** plugin
-2. Click **"New Plugin"** in the toolbar
-3. Fill in plugin details (ID, name, description, author)
-4. Edit files in the built-in Monaco editor
-5. Click **"Build & Reload"** to compile and hot-reload your plugin
+1. Create a new plugin directory in `%LOCALAPPDATA%/WebArcade/projects/`
+2. Add required files: `index.jsx` (frontend entry), `mod.rs` and `router.rs` (backend)
+3. Define routes in `Cargo.toml`
+4. Build and reload your plugin to see changes instantly

 ---